kelbyludwig/kel.bz/content/post/lattices.md

 ## Why are lattices so special?

-There are hard problems associated with lattices.
+Lattices have hard problems associated with them.
 GGH's security depends on the difficulty of the closest vector problem (CVP).
 Intuitively, CVP involves finding the closest lattice point to an arbitrary point.
 For example: